makinacorpus/makina-slides/plone/ploneconf2016-we-plone.md

 We want it to be prepared for the future.

+# Presenter Notes

-.notes: That's the same whatever is your programming level.
+That's the same whatever is your programming level.
 Mention rapido creation (-3kg) and Plomino (wake me up at night).

 .fx: extra-large